 Not long ago, the American Academy of Pediatrics (AAP) recommended that pregnant women avoid eating peanuts.
 It was thought that this might eliminate peanut allergy in young children.
 However, recent studies have not found a connection between eating peanuts during pregnancy and peanut allergy in children.
 The AAP now states that there is no evidence to suggest that restricting certain foods during pregnancy will prevent allergies in infants.
 However, if your newborn will be at high risk for developing food allergies, it is a good idea to discuss your options with your doctor.
 All pregnant women should eat a balanced, healthy diet to provide the best start for their babies.

 Some mothers of children with food allergies need to avoid eating certain foods while breastfeeding.
-But can avoiding common allergic foods prevent an allergy in an infant who is not yet allergic?
 While some studies have shown a benefit and others have not, the AAP has not found enough evidence to recommend that breastfeeding mothers avoid common allergic foods like milk, eggs, and peanuts.
 Once again, if your new child is at high risk for developing food allergies, it is a good idea to discuss your options with your doctor.

 Some studies have suggested that in infants who are at risk of developing allergies due to family history, exclusive breastfeeding rather than formula-feeding for the first 4 months may reduce the risk of cow’s milk allergy.
 But not all studies have shown that breastfeeding reduces the risk of food allergies.
 Nevertheless, for this and other reasons, many organizations such as the National Institute of Allergy and Infectious Diseases recommend that all infants be breastfed exclusively until 4-6 months of age unless there is a medical reason not to do so.

 When it is finally time for your baby to eat solid foods, you may wonder when to introduce common allergic foods.
 The AAP recommends waiting to introduce solid foods until your baby is 4-6 months of age and whole cow milk until 12 months of age.
-But this is mainly to make sure your baby gets all the nutrition they need from breast-milk or formula.
+But this is mainly to make sure your baby gets all the nutrition they need from breastmilk or formula.
 It used to be recommended that common allergic foods like eggs, nuts, and fish not be introduced into your child’s diet for up to several years.
-But recent guidelines do not recommend longer delay of foods that commonly cause allergies.
+But recent evidence suggest that we should not delay introducing foods that commonly cause allergies.
 Newer studies are showing that delaying giving these foods may not prevent food allergies.
 In some cases, it may even increase the chance that your child will develop an allergy.
+Current guidelines now state that high-risk infants with severe eczema and/or egg allergy should be introduced age-appropriate peanut-containing food at age 4-6 months to reduce the risk of peanut allergy.
+There are no current guidelines for other potentially allergic foods.

 All of this information may make you feel like you cannot win.
 With new studies coming out all the time and recommendations from groups like AAP changing, you may feel confused about how to protect your child from food allergies.
 The most important thing is to make sure your child eats a healthy diet.
 It also helps to know that many children will outgrow milk and egg allergies by the time they enter school.
 Unfortunately, not as many children outgrow peanut allergies.